-I am surprised my post about making Healthy Homemade Greek Yogurt is targeted by Google searches more than any other on this blog.
-It gets more comments too.
-And I love ’em.
+My post about making Healthy Homemade Greek Yogurt is targeted by Google searches more than any other on this blog.
+It gets the most comments and questions, too.

-After two years of making my own yogurt at least twice a week, I’ve learned a thing or two.
-An update prompted by your questions seems appropriate.
-Some of you have been making this deliciously nutritious stuff for many more years than I so feel free to chime in with your own experience or knowledge.
+Therefore, an update seems appropriate.
+Let me just point out that some of you have been making yogurt for many more years than I have, so feel free to chime in with your own experience, knowledge, or opinion.

-The first three points deal with the question, “Why did my yogurt fail?”.
+The first three questions deal with troubleshooting: “Why did my yogurt fail?”.

 1. Was your starter fresh enough?

 This is crucial.
 In the beginning of my yogurt-making stage of life, the majority of my fails happened when I used a new starter–as in commercial yogurt from the grocery store.
 (By the way, you can use either regular unflavored yogurt or Greek yogurt.)
 I’m convinced it’s not always that fresh.

 If your first batch or two gets slightly thick but it’s not what you wanted, I recommend making another batch with new milk using your “thin yogurt” as a starter.
 Unless there is some other problem, I predict it will be thicker the next time.
 If not, try different yogurt as a starter.
 Look for the fewest additives, live cultures and fresh, fresh, fresh.

 I have not bought yogurt in over a year because I keep using a little bit from my previous batch.
 In my experience, you need to make it at least once a week for the freshest starter.

 2. Did you keep your milk incubated at 100-110 degrees F?
 Consistently?